Skip to main content

 search-content (all platforms)

-search through recorded screen content (OCR) and audio transcriptions:
+search through recorded screen content, audio transcriptions, and user input events:

 parametertypedescription